fafusha/CS1XA3/Project01/README.md

 CS1XA3/Project01/project_analyze.sh -fsl
 ```
 ## Custom Feature I Unix Philosphy
-In order to make out programe more modular and reusable we need to follow UNIX Philosphy.
+In order to make out programm more modular and reusable we need to follow UNIX Philosphy.
 One of the UNIX paradigms is :"Write programs to work together".
 To make this program better with other scripts we need to add more `[OPTIONS]` common to many other bash commands.
 These options include, but are not limited to:
 `-h, --help`: help referfence for options